Table of contents

 - Click "Save."

-4) Now, your workflow should appear on the screen as a gray box.
+4. Now, your workflow should appear on the screen as a gray box or state diagram.
 Next up, you should:

 - Click on the gray box with the title "State 1".
 (Workflow states are stages of record within your business process)